moonlight8978/notes/aws/dynamo-db.md

 * When data is updated, it is possible to read and return an inconsistent copy

 * Read is fast but there is no guarantee of consistent
-* Time taken by data to be consistent is about 1 second
+* Copies of data will be generally consistent after 1 second

 ###### Strongly Consistent Reads

 * When data is being updated, it will not return until all copies are consistent
 * Guarantee of consistent, but high latency (slower)
+* Copies of data will be consistent with a guarantee of 1 second

 #### DynamoDB Partitions